Ray George

 headshot of ray george

 Prior to joining HawkPartners, Ray worked at Prophet, a brand strategy consultancy where he honed his brand positioning and architecture skills.
 Prior to joining Prophet, Ray was a Vice President at J.P.
-Morgan managing a firm-wide client analytics team that assisted setting client acquisition and retention strategies as well as drove efforts to create a more client-focused organization.
+Morgan, managing a firm-wide client analytics team that assisted setting client acquisition and retention strategies and drove efforts to create a more client-focused organization.
 Before J.P.
-Morgan, Ray was a manager in Ernst & Young’s Performance Management practice and started his career with Andersen Consulting.
+Morgan, Ray was a manager in Ernst & Young’s Performance Management practice, and started his career with Andersen Consulting (now Accenture).

 Perspectives by Ray George